lbd1607/FITplan-2/README.md

 4. Drags their plan into one of the 4 week rows to organize them

 I built this app with Blitz.js (pre-RPC), Tailwind, and React Final Form.

+If you like this project, connect with me on [LinkedIn](https://www.linkedin.com/in/lauradavis-softwaredev/)!